kennyhngo/password-cracker/README.md

 # Password Cracker
-This is a tweaked program demonstrating how brute force password crackers work.
-There is a little more logic used rather than brute forcing each letter to each possible letter it could be.
-The section [Letter Frequency](#letter-frequency) has a bit more details on it.
+This is a tweaked program demonstrating how a timed attack password cracker work.
+[The Server](#the-server) is a simple input that gets the user's username and password, and then stores it into a dictionary.

-## The Server
+## "The Server"
-Note: this program does **NOT** accurately model how passwords are cracked and how they are stored.
+This program does **NOT** accurately model how passwords are cracked and how they are passwords are stored.
 Instead, this program uses the most simplified process of how passwords are stored.
-Many servers are secured and use cryptography to store passwords in a secured way.
+Many servers are secured and use encryption to store passwords in a much more secured way.
+Most servers also only allow a few number of tries before blocking the user out for fraud or spam attempts, so this program won't work for most secured servers.

 This program only demonstrates at a shallow level the process of password cracking and the emphasize the importance of a secure password.

-# Letter Frequency
-Because Python is powerful, it can "crack" any password at ease very quickly.
-But rather than brute forcing each letter in alphabetical order, it made sense to me that some letters will tend to be used more frequently than others.
-Here is the [source](http://letterfrequency.org) I used that ranked the frequency of each letter.
-For this project, I used "Letter Frequency in the English Language".
-I then add in numbers and symbols into the list of possible characters that could be used in the password.
+# How It Works
+## Setup
+1. The program first prompts the user to enter a username and password.
+2. The program stores them as a key:value dict item into a dictionary container.

+## Prepping
+3. The program finds the maximum likelihood of the user's password of being length L. This reduces the the time exponentially since the program can target passwords of only length L.

-## File Reading
+## Cracking
-I wrote each letter per row in an Excel sheet and CSV file.
-The program reads the CSV file first.
-If it is not found, then it will try to read in the excel file with the .xlsx extension.
-For the excel file, pandas library is used.
-You may notice in the code that there is a try except block for importing pandas and openpyxl.
-Although most Python users should have pandas installed by now, there many be a chance that they may not have openpyxl installed.
-So, I decided to practice safe coding under the assumption that there many be a user that does not have pandas and openpyxl installed.
+4. The program runs a timed attack on the server and attempts to find a set of characters that the password could be.
+Correct characters will take longer for the server to respond incorrect to, so slowly deduce each character until the full password is cracked.

 # Future Plans
 I plan on implementing a webpage version of this program so that a Python compiler is not needed to run this.
-I also plan on adding a file feature.
-Since cracking one string of password takes much less than a second (about a millisecond) to crack, a file containing many different passwords should be more interesting and time consuming.
+I also plan on adding a file feature; where the program can take in a file of passwords and crack each password.

+Along with it, I plan on adding more features.
+One such feature in mind is allowing the user to input N "previous users" into the password database.
+Currently, the program initializes an password database.
+This stores all of the usernames and passowrds as a dictionary.
+Since it is empty, it will obviously be faster to crack your password.
+This feature will allow the user to insert N computer-generated usernames with corresponding random passwords into the database.

 However, as of 2021-12-29 (Dec 29), I currently do not have the knowledge to implement such a software yet.

-# Topics Practiced in This Project
-* importing libraries
-* reading files
-  * reading different types of files
-* error and exception handling
-  * using try except clauses